The Sky Tonight

 Binary stars may have similar components (Alpha Centauri A and B are both stars like our Sun), or they may be completely dissimilar, as with Albireo (Beta Cygni, where a bright golden giant star is paired with a smaller bluish main sequence star).

-The binary stars Rigil Kent (Alpha Centauri) at left, and Beta Cygni (Albireo), at right.
+The binary stars Rigil Kentaurus (Foot of the Centaur, or Alpha Centauri) at left, and Beta Cygni (Albireo), at right.

 Acrux, the brightest star in the Southern Cross, is also known as Alpha Crucis.
 It is a close binary, circled by a third dwarf companion.